Scaling can refer to a few things.

-ostoy-fe-deployment.yaml) we stated that we only want one pod for our microservice to start with.
+ostoy-frontend-deployment.yaml) we stated that we only want one pod for our microservice to start with.
 This means that the Kubernetes Replication Controller will always strive to keep one pod alive.
-We can also define autoscaling based on load to expand past what we defined if needed which we will do in a later section of this lab.
+We can also define pod autoscaling using the Horizontal Pod Autoscaler(HPA) based on load to expand past what we defined if needed which we will do in a later section of this lab.

 1. Confirm number of pods running#

-To confirm that we only have one pod running for our microservice, run the following command, or use the web UI.
+To confirm that we only have one pod running for our microservice, run the following command, or use the web console.

 2. Scale pods via Deployment definition#